Overstable vs Understable

 The more negative the turn number means the more turn to the right the disc will move during the high-speed portion of the flight.
 A disc with a -5 turn number will turn more to the right than one with a -1 turn number.
 Discs with a turn of 0 or positive 1 won’t turn to the right very much at all, and are great for headwind shots.

-The fade number tells you how much a disc will move to the left at the end of the flight.
+The ‘fade’ number tells you how much a disc will move to the left at the end of the flight.
 The higher the number, the more it will travel to the left as it slows down.
-In our examples above, the Scepter (fade number is 4) moves a lot more left than the Sphinx (fade number is 1).
+In our examples above, the Scepter (fade number is 4) moves farther left than the Sphinx (fade number is 1).

 Visualize Overstable/Understable/Stable